proycon/LaMachine/README.md

 ### B) Pre-built container image for Docker

-We regularly build a basic LaMachine image an publish it to [Docker Hub](https://hub.docker.com/r/proycon/lamachine/).
+We regularly build a basic LaMachine image and publish it to [Docker Hub](https://hub.docker.com/r/proycon/lamachine/).
 The above installation path A also offers access to this, but you may opt to do it directly:

 To download and use it, run: